 “BEDE COLLEGIATE SCHOOLS.
 LECTURE BY MADAME GUERIN.
 Yesterday afternoon a delightful lecture, in French, on Napoleon, was given to about 300 boys and girls of the upper and middle forms of the Bede Schools by Madame E. Guerin, an accomplished French lady.
 There being no large room in either of the schools Mr. Walter B. Allan, one of the governors, kindly hired the Subscription Library Hall for the occasion.

 Madame Guerin, attired as Josephine Bonaparte at the Malmaison, riveted the attention of her hearers while, for over an hour, in a most attractive manner she recounted the main events in the career, or described the principal characteristics, of her famous subject.
 With excellent judgment, she selected such matter as was likely to interest young people; and her agreeable voice, expressive looks and gestures; dramatic power, well-chosen words, clear enunciation, and comparatively slow delivery made her always intelligible to a very large part of her audience.
-The whole lecture will illustrated the charm, force, precision and delicacy of the French language, and also was very useful for the historical information which it supplied.
+The whole lecture well illustrated the charm, force, precision and delicacy of the French language, and also was very useful for the historical information which it supplied.

 Numerous lantern slides relating to the French Revolution and to Napoleon were exhibited.